 Choosing a domain name is ground zero of starting a website.
 It’s also one of the hardest parts of starting.
 After all, you want the perfect domain – that’s your brand!
 Luckily I’ve gotten pretty good at choosing awesome domains, and I’ve created a guide to help you do the same.
 After you’ve nailed down your domain, you need…

 When you get to the action stage, the first thing you need to do is to start a website.
 I highly recommend Bluehost for your hosting.
 It’s easy to use, simple to set up and you don’t have to be a techie to understand how it works.
 Bluehost gives you a free domain when you register new hosting, so you don’t have to deal with buying your domain through another company and setting up the domain nameservers.
-Click here to get hosting for $3.95/month and snag a free domain.

 There are quite a few blogging and website platforms out there.
 Squarespace, WordPress, Tumblr, Blogger, not to mention a million others.
 But the best one, hands down, is WordPress.
 WordPress is used by most websites (Unsettle is powered by WordPress) and is easy to use, ultra-functional and 100% free (it’s an open-source software).
 When you get set up with hosting, the first thing you need to do is load WordPress.
 Here are instructions.